agc93/downlink/docfx/doc/faq.md

 You should make your website SEO friendly and let Downlink do the one thing it's good at: predictable, stable download links.

+### Why can't I just download the 'latest' version?

+Because what defines "latest"?
+We could use the most recently uploaded, but now users might get hotfixes instead of new versions?
+Or serve based on version numbers, but then Downlink needs to be opinionated about how you version your app.
+As it is, this is considered a bit too heavy-handed and isn't natively supported.

+Note that for Azure Storage and S3 backends, you can always just create a version folder named `latest` and Downlink will happily serve it up.

 ### What platforms are supported?

 Downlink is built with ASP.NET Core meaning it can be run essentially anywhere .NET Core is supported.